Pair-Density-Wave in the Strong Coupling Limit of the Holstein-Hubbard model

 {\bf Valley polarization.} - We further identify the broken symmetry states by investigating the occupation number in momentum space, $n(\Vec{k})\equiv \frac{1}{N}\sum_{\vec{r}_i,\vec{r}_j,\sigma}e^{i\vec{k} \cdot (\vec{r}_i-\vec{r}_j)}\braket{c_{\vec{r}_i,\sigma}^{\dagger}c_{\vec{r}_j,\sigma}}$, for the two-leg cylinder.
 As shown in Fig.~\ref{fig:fermidensity}, although the strong interactions shift a small fraction of occupation weight to the vicinity of zero momentum (far above the non-interacting Fermi surface), most of the weight is confined to narrow intervals of $k$ about the two minima of the non-interacting bands, which occur at $K=(4\pi/3,0)$ and $K' =-K$.
 However, the width of these intervals - labeled ``$2k_F$'' in the figure - is twice as large as it would be for a non-interacting system.
-Rather, this observation is consistent with the supposition that the ground-state is valley polarized \footnote{The factor of 2 enhancement of $2k_F$ could be accounted for in a fully spin-polarized ferromagnet, but we have verified that the ground-state has spin 0.}.
-We thus conjecture that the presence of electrons at both $K$ and $K'$ is an artifact of the fact that, for a finite size system, the ground-state is a superposition of states with the two possible senses of valley polarization.
-This is consistent with the observation that the maximum value of $n_{\vec k}$ is somewhat less than 1, while for an unpolarized non-interacting system it should equal 2 for all states below the Fermi energy.
+Rather, this observation is consistent with the supposition that the ground-state is valley polarized~\footnote{We have ruled out the possibility of a spin-polarized ferromagnet by checking that the ground-state has spin $0$ (shown in Fig.~\ref{fig:spincorrelation}), and the possibility of spin-valley locked polarization by confirming that the spin current correlations exponentially decay in space (shown in Supplemental Materials).
+We also checked that the triplet pairing correlations are weak and extremely short-ranged, further disproving those possibilities.}.
+We thus conclude that the presence of electrons at both $K$ and $K'$ is an artifact of the fact that, for a finite size system, the ground-state is a superposition of states with the two possible senses of valley polarization.
+This is also consistent with the observation that the maximum value of $n_{\vec k}$ is somewhat less than 1, while for an unpolarized non-interacting system it should equal 2 for all states below the Fermi energy.
+The occupancy of only one valley naturally explains the observed broken symmetries and the loop currents order, since the persisting current can be estimated as $J_a \approx \pm 2t_1 n \sin(\vec{K}\cdot\hat{e}_a)$, where $\pm$ corresponds to $K$ or $K'$ valley is occupied.
+Note that the current pattern is translationally invariant, and correspondingly the pattern of flux breaks point group symmetry but not translation symmetry - it is not induced by the PDW order.

 The valley polarization can be understood with a simple mean field theory.
-We propose a trial Hamiltonian
+We propose a trial Hamiltonian \begin{linenomath}